 Click on the ‘Let’s go’ button to continue.

 WordPress will now show you a form.
 You need to enter the name of the database you created earlier.

 Fill in the information and then click on submit button.
 WordPress will now connect to your database and will show you a success message.

-Click on ‘Run the Install’ button to continue.
+Click on the ‘Run the Install button to continue.

 WordPress will now create tables in your database and then send you to the next step of the installation.

-Now you need to provide some information for WordPress to setup your site.
-This includes site title, username, password, and admin email address.
+Now you need to provide some information for WordPress to set up your site.
+This includes the site title, username, password, and admin email address.